Over more than 40 years of NPF's existence, the

 written by Jeff Bergquist with songs by Dan Marcus, was commissioned

-by Crispin Ramos for production in Cebu and has become the Garden Theater's perennial Christmas show.
+by Crispin Ramos for production in Cebu and for years was presented as the Garden Theater's annual Christmas show.